Since 2019, we have grown from a podcast about identity and labour into a cultural platform for peer exchange.

 2019: We started as an independent audio project recognising the need for accessible platforms that explore emotional labour, cultural practices, and work relationships in south africa.

-2020: We launched the project’s first season during the pandemic, which created an opportunity for extensive consultation and peer dialogue.
+2020: We launched the project’s first season during the pandemic, capturing first-person narratives about work and identity during a pivotal period.

 Deepening and broadening our reach